 Before or after the service, you can take a look at the cemetery where William Brown himself is buried.

-And you'll probably want to "run down back" to see the education building, which was built in the 1950's by the members themselves, but at least it has two tiny bathrooms with a little bit of water pressure.
-Because, when the sanctuary was built, in-door plumbing was simply unheard of!
-However, we've got plans in the works to improve that situation ........when funds roll in.
+And you'll probably want to "run down back" to see the education building, which was built in the 1950's by members themselves in place of the big barbeque pit that was the source of funding for the Sunday School.
+It has two tiny bathrooms with a little bit of water pressure, because when the sanctuary was built, in-door plumbing was simply unheard of!
+However, we've got plans in the works to improve that situation ........when the funds roll in.

 To God Be The Glory.
 We hope to see you soon.